Amplify Kindness at Camp: Fun Ideas for Camp Management

 Despite your best efforts to keep costs low, not all families can afford the cost of camp.
 You can help keep the camp experience more attainable by working with business partners and donors to establish scholarships or financial aid for families that need assistance.

-By incorporating these types of initiatives, you can create a kinder and more compassionate camp environment, enriching the experience for campers, counselors, staff, donors, and your local community.
+By incorporating the types of initiatives outlined in this article, you can create a kinder and more compassionate camp environment.
+This enriches the experience you offer to campers, counselors, staff, donors, and your local community.

-Camp Kindness Day is a special day organized in mid-July by the American Camp Association (ACA) and its affiliates to encourage camps to band together and emphasize kindness through programming, social media, and most importantly—action!
+Camp Kindness Day.
+This project was started by the American Camp Association (ACA) and its affiliates to encourage camps to band together and emphasize kindness through programming, social media, and most importantly—action!